MahsaSnt/roboreaderapi/readme.md

     - Enter number of sentences of the summary and clean_text from api/cleantext endpoint.
 For example {"n_sentences": "10", "clean_text": "..."}

-- https://roboreader.herokuapp.com/api/response, key values : "question", "clean_text"
+- https://roboreader.herokuapp.com/api/response, key values : "type", "question", "clean_text"
-    - Enter your question from the text and clean_text from api/cleantext endpoint.
-For example {"question": "what is data mining", "clean_text": "..."}
+    - Enter the type ("voice" or "text"), your question and clean_text from api/cleantext endpoint.
+For example {"type": "text", "question": "what is data mining", "clean_text": "..."}

 - https://roboreader.herokuapp.com/api/postagplot, key value : "clean_text"